matthew0021/unitary-construction-and-decomposition/README.md

 # unitary-construction-and-decomposition
+This set of codes is made up of two parts:
-Constructing and decomposing the unitary operator
+(1) Constructing the unitary operator.
+(2) Decomposing the unitary operator.

+---